Dawn Dumont: Disappearance and criminal charges

-Dumont's friends and family have urged compassion, stating that the situation is complex and requires patience.
+Dumont's friends and family have urged compassion, claiming the situation is complex and requires patience.
 Idle No More launched a GoFundMe campaign to help fund Dumont's legal expenses.
 While detained in the US, Dumont made a statement claiming that she left because she feared for her and her son's safety.
-She also cited previous domestic abuse allegations against her ex, alleging that they were not taken seriously by Saskatchewan police.
-Saskatchewan police said they had investigated the claims but found no evidence.
-Critics of Dumont state that her ex and her have been separated for four years and that she made domestic abuse allegations only after entering a losing custody battle.
+She also cited previous domestic abuse allegations against her ex, which she claims were not taken seriously by Saskatchewan police.
+Police, in turn, said they had investigated the abuse claims but found no evidence to corroborate her allegations.
+Critics of Dumont state Jansen had never been charged with abuse and note she tried to move away from Jansen three times in the four years since their relationship ended, and also claim she made domestic abuse allegations only to gain advantage in her custody battle.
+Jansen later told the court that he feared for his safety and believed he had to move during the ordeal.

-Dumont, who remains in custody, was set to appear in court in Oregon on September 7, 2022.
+Dumont appeared in court in Oregon on September 7, 2022.
 Following hearings in the United States, an informal agreement was reached that would have American authorities transfer Dumont to Canadian authorities without a formal extradition process.
 Her son is with his father in Canada.

-On August 29, 2022, Dumont made her first appearance in court in Saskatchewan.
+On August 29, 2022, Dumont made her first appearance in court in Saskatchewan where she was represented by prominent criminal defence lawyer, Marie Henein.
 At an FSIN news conference that day, several women spoke in favor of Dumont and critiqued the legal system, restating claims that Dumont is a survivor of domestic violence.
 The women who spoke asserted that Dumont should be released from custody.
 A support rally was held prior to that hearing outside of the courthouse.
 Supporters reiterated their wishes that Dumont be released from custody, though the Crown maintains their opposition to her release.
 She was granted bail in September 2022.
 Her US court appearance has been postponed in light of her charges in Canada.

-Dawn was released into house arrest on September 2nd, 2022, following her bail hearing.
+Dumont was released into house arrest on September 2, 2022, following her bail hearing.
 On November 15 she was arrested on new charges in relation to identity theft, fraud and forgery.
 Dumont elected to proceed with a trial by judge and waived her right to a preliminary hearing.
 She pleaded not guilty to all charges (public mischief, parental abduction and identity fraud) in January 2023.

+In March 2023, Dumont’s defense counsel filed an application to seek third-party records that they claim would help show Walker’s rights were violated, under the Canadian Charter of Rights and Freedoms, enough to warrant a stay of proceedings.
+Her legal team claimed Walker was subject to human rights violations both as an individual and systemically as an Indigenous woman.
+In hearings in August, Judge Bruce Bauer ruled that some, but not all, of the records were relevant to the defense and should be released.
+The court also heard that the resources to search for Dumont and her son cost upwards of $100,000.